Self-Driving Vehicle Legislation Must Preserve a State’s Right to License and Regulate Vehicle Commerce (H.R. 3388/S. 1885)

 - S. 1885 should include a technical “conforming” amendment before Senate consideration to fully ensure that state vehicle licensing and franchise laws are not preempted.

-H.R.
-3388 passed the House in September, and Senate sponsors of S. 1885 are seeking agreement to bring the Committee-passed bill to a vote on the Senate floor.
-Congress must ensure final self-driving legislation fully and explicitly preserves state vehicle licensing and franchise laws.
+The House passed H.R.
+3388 in September 2017.
+Senate sponsors of S. 1885 are seeking agreement to attach the committee-passed bill to a must-pass measure on the Senate floor.
+Congress must ensure that final self-driving vehicle legislation fully and explicitly preserves state vehicle licensing/franchise laws.

 Download this Brief